Mana Lomi® is “movement with pulse

 ancient healing approaches with current biomedical health systems.

-Now for a personal testimonial from me: I have studied with Kumu Maka’ala since 2003.
+Now for a personal testimonial from me: I studied intensely with Kumu Maka’ala from 2003-2016.
 I enjoy being around him because I feel relaxed, uplifted and inspired in his presence.
 He laughs and smiles and teaches with playfulness, joy, and a light heart.
 He’s a true positive thinker.
 Kumu Maka’ala overflows with both wisdom from his heart and technically oriented information.
 He smoothly flows between his indigenous Hawaiian healing roots and his western medical training, drawing on both.
 Learning from him is easy!Aloha wale no,

 Barbara Helynn Heard